 The type of second-hand campervan you buy depends on your personal requirements and, most of all, the size of your budget.
 At the lower end of the price range are mini campervans such as the Volkswagen Caddy and Renault Kangoo.
 It’s a tight squeeze for two people with limited storage, but fitting in a small kitchen and toilet is possible.

-Small campervans like the Volkswagen Caddy Maxi, Citroen Berlingo or Toyota Tarago are roomier, can comfortably sleep two and almost certainly include a toilet space and a kitchen area.
+Small campervans like the Volkswagen Caddy Maxi, Citroën Berlingo or Toyota Tarago are roomier, can comfortably sleep two and almost certainly include a toilet space and a kitchen area.

-Large campervans like the long wheelbase Volkswagen T6, Ford Econovan, Renault Traffic, Vauxhall Vivaro and long wheelbase Toyota Hiace will almost certainly contain fixed bedding and seating, a toilet/bathroom space, kitchen and storage.
+Large campervans like the long-wheelbase Volkswagen T6, Ford Econovan, Renault Traffic, Vauxhall Vivaro and long-wheelbase Toyota HiAce will almost certainly contain fixed bedding and seating, a toilet/bathroom space, kitchen and storage.

 Full-size campervans sit at the top of a budget and can sleep up to six people.
 Fixed beds and seating, a kitchen, bathroom and ample storage come as standard.
-The Volkswagen Crafter, Mercedes-Benz Sprinter, Iveco Daily and Renault Master are typical of this category.
+The Volkswagen Crafter, Mercedes-Benz Sprinter, Iveco Daily and Renault Master are typical examples of this category.

 Insulation Costs